zydou/arti/doc/dev/notes/state-management-cli.md

           signing key with the blinded identity key)

 OPTIONS
-       --keystore default
-            Generate the keys in the default keystore.
-This is the default behavior if the --keystore flag is omitted --keystore <kid>
-            Specifies the ID of the keystore to generate the keys into.
-The ID must match one of the key store IDs configured in the specified config.
-It is an error to specify an unrecognized key store ID.
+       --online-keystore-dir
+            The root of the online keystore, where the keys will be generated.
+            The keystore directory will be created if it does not already exist.
        --nickname
             The nickname of the service for which to generate the keys --up-to {<TIMESTAMP>|<DURATION>}
             A timestamp or duration representing the validity interval of the generated keys.
 The service will be able to run using the generated keys until the specified <TIMESTAMP>, or for the specified
-            <DURATION>, after which new keys will need to be generated.
+            <DURATION>. after which new keys will need to be generated.
             Timestamps represent an absolute date/time given in RFC3339 format.
             Durations are relative to the current time (i.e. the time when this command was run), and represent a number of hours, minutes, or days (for example "--up-to 48h", --up-to 48 hours", "--up-to 10 days").

 EXAMPLES
-       Generate keys for the hidden service with nickname "shallot" in key store foo:
+       Initialize a new "online" keystore at $HOME/foo with the keys needed in order for hidden service "shallot" to run in offline mode until 2023-02-09T12:00:00Z (the identity key of the service must be in one of the keystores configured in arti.toml):

          arti hss --config arti.toml generate-online-keys \
-             --keystore foo                               \
+             --online-keystore-dir $HOME/foo              \
              --nickname shallot                           \
              --up-to 2023-02-09T12:00:00Z

+       Keystore foo can be exported to the online system by copying the
+       $HOME/foo directory.
+On the online system, in the TOML config of the hidden service, storage.keystore.path should point to the parent directory of foo (TODO: make the keystore ID part of the config).
 ```

 ### `arti-hss-destroy`